The Global Health Preparedness Programme

 By the time of identifying the early cases of COVID-19 in the affiliated countries, the programme had several pivotal activities in place: Preparedness capacities of developing multisectoral communication channels, supporting implementation of national surveillance programmes and emergency action plans; and some other specific IHR capacities like for chemical events, AMR, biosafety and biosecurity hazards, and high-priority pathogens.

 NIPH through the GHPP presented a dynamic model of peer-to-peer collaboration between the Global North and South.
-The collaboration model persisted during the pandemic; and we continue to be in frequent contact with our international and national partners like WHO, IANPHI, Public Health England, the Robert Koch Institute (RKI) of Germany, the Nordic Public Health Institutes, US CDC, Africa CDC and ECDC to join forces in combatting the pandemic and advancing global adoption of the IHR.
+The collaboration model persisted during the pandemic; and we continue to be in frequent contact with our international and national partners like WHO, IANPHI, Public Health England, the Robert Koch Institute (RKI) of Germany, the Nordic Public Health Institutes, US CDC, Africa CDC and ECDC to join forces in combating the pandemic and advancing global adoption of the IHR.

 In conclusion, the COVID-19 pandemic has shown the global interdependencies of health security.
 A health threat anywhere is a health threat everywhere.
 A strong continued engagement on the global scene and in twinning country collaborations is mutually beneficial for the countries involved and the world at large.
 NIPH has gained substantial experience from running a complex multicontinental development project and is ready to commit.